Quechua people: Recent persecution

-Up to the present time, Quechuas continue to be victims of political conflicts and ethnic persecution.
+In the present day, Quechuas continue to be victims of political conflicts and ethnic persecution.
 In the internal conflict in Peru in the 1980s between the government and Sendero Luminoso about three-quarters of the estimated 70,000 death toll were Quechuas, whereas the war parties were without exception whites and mestizos (people with mixed descent from both Natives and Spaniards).

 Terraces or cultivation platforms in the Andes.

 The forced sterilization policy under Peruvian president Alberto Fujimori affected almost exclusively Quechua and Aymara women, a total of about 270,000 (and 22,000 men) according to official figures.
 The sterilization program lasted for over five years between 1996 and 2001.
 During this period, women were coerced into forced sterilization.
 Sterilizations were often performed under dangerous and unsanitary conditions, as the doctors were pressured to perform operations under unrealistic government quotas, which made it impossible to properly inform women and receive their consent.
 The Bolivian film director Jorge Sanjinés dealt with the issue of forced sterilization in 1969 in his Quechua-language feature film Yawar Mallku.

 Quechuas have been left out of their nation's regional economic growth in recent years.
 The World Bank has identified eight countries on the continent to have some of the highest inequality rates in the world.
 The Quechuas have been subject to these severe inequalities, as many of them have a much lower life expectancy than the regional average, and many communities lack access to basic health services.

 Perceived ethnic discrimination continues to play a role at the parliamentary level.
 When the newly elected Peruvian members of parliament Hilaria Supa Huamán and María Sumire swore their oath of office in Quechua—for the first time in the history of Peru in an Indigenous language—the Peruvian parliamentary president Martha Hildebrandt and the parliamentary officer Carlos Torres Caro refused their acceptance.